 Winter, Spring, Summer or Autumn… your natural swimming pool or pond is guaranteed to gleam all year round.

 Can my pool be heated?

 Yes, any of our natural swimming pool types can be covered and heated up to 28 degrees and any system can be used.
-Type 4 and 5 pools generally require less heating due to their colour (darker linings), and the shallower water zones encourage passive solar gain.
+Pools lined with black liners and insulated generally require less heating due to their solar absorbant properties and shallower water zones also encourage passive solar gain.

 Can I have a natural swimming pool without plants?

 Our ClearSpring filter requires no planted zones giving you far more design flexibility.

 Does my pool have to be a specific shape?

 Any design; modern and sleek or naturalistic.
 As no plants are needed in our system, you can design your pool in any style that fits your taste.
 Therefore, many of our clients opt for a highly modern, sleek look, however, for those who prefer a more naturalistic aesthetic, plants can be added for visual effect.